 In Generations at Mckinley Court, 11.82 Percentage of Patients

 This is a measure of the number of times residents are sent to the emergency room per thousand days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This is a measure of the percentage of short-term care patients who saw functional improvements, such as with activities of daily living.
-Many in the industry argue that this is a measure of a nursing home's rehabilitation services.
+This metric measures the percent of short-term patients who experienced functional improvements, such as with activities of daily living.
+Some experts would argue this is a reasonable measure of a facility's rehabilitation services.

 Scores for Decatur, IL

 - Overall Rating has a grade of F

 - Nurse Rating has a grade of F

 - Long-term Care Rating has a grade of D

 - Short-term Care Rating has a grade of F